rvlenth/emmeans/.github/ISSUE_TEMPLATE/question.md

 ---

+## Please ensure that you are in the right place
+Some model classes have their **emmeans** support in another package -- e.g., the one that defines the model class itself.
+If so, you should consider directing your question to that package, rather than to **emmeans**.

 ## Explain your question
 Tell me your concern, and illustrate it using enough code and output that I can reproduce it, and enough output (including annotations and messages)